randomwangran/logo-physics/README.md

 3. Planck constant h and the speed of light in vacuum C are fundament constant.

 4. Planck constant h is the most advance theory (quntuam mechanics), we human have so far (2020).
+That's why it is located at [Pupil](https://en.wikipedia.org/wiki/Pupil)

 5. Eyelash is C, speed of light.